HaoWuLab-Bioinformatics/CLNN-loop/README.md

 The code "feature_code.py" is used for feature extraction, including seven feature extraction methods.

-The code "data_load.py" is uesd for fusing features.
+The code "data_load.py" is used for fusing features.

-The code "tsne.py" is uesd for visualization of feature representations.
+The code "tsne.py" is used for visualization of feature representations.

-The code "LSTM.py" is uesd to build the model.
+The code "LSTM.py" is used to build the model.

-The code "10-fold.py" is uesd for 10-fold cross-validation on the training set.
+The code "10-fold.py" is used for 10-fold cross-validation on the training set.

-The code "main.py" is used for model training and evaluate the performance of CLNN-loop on the independent test set.
+The code "main.py" is used for model training and to evaluate the performance of CLNN-loop on the independent test set.
 Running "main.py" will import "LSTM.py" and "data_load.py" automatically.

 The file "model" contains the models trained using different cell lines and CBS pair types, which can ensure the reproduction of our experimental results.
 ## Dependency